 TH6946: Discovering the New Testament - Dr Rikk Watts

-Unique to WTC, this module combines teaching on spiritual formation and practical leadership skills alongside the opportunity to explore personal gifting.
-This gives a well-rounded and dynamic view of discipleship and leadership in our individual contexts.
-Students have the opportunity to reflect on their own spiritual formation and gifting either through exploring the spiritual formation tradition through scripture and the ages, or engaging with a sophisticated personality profile conducted and explained by an expert practitioner.
+This module combines teaching on spiritual formation and practical leadership skills and gives a well-rounded and dynamic view of discipleship and leadership in our individual contexts.
+Students have the opportunity to reflect on their own spiritual formation and gifting through exploring the spiritual formation tradition through scripture and the ages.

 TH6944: On the Incarnation - Dr Lucy Peppiatt